Sign up to our Newsletter

 Another popular choice for undergraduate students interested in pursuing law is a psychology major.
 Psychology majors allow students to begin understanding human behaviors and predicting them.
 Lawyers are expected to be able to not only understand humans and their actions but also anticipate how their opponents may react during trials.

-This major is also generally research and writing intensive, which can help students prepare for the copious amounts of reading, research, and writing they’ll be expected to do in law school.
+This major is also generally research and writing-intensive, which can help students prepare for the copious amounts of reading, research, and writing they’ll be expected to do in law school.

 Philosophy

 Philosophy majors focus on theory and ethics to a great extent.
 In law school, you’ll be expected to learn legal theories and put them into practice.
-Ethics are also inseparable from law, as lawyers must act ethically in order to best represent their clients and the justice system.
+Ethics are also inseparable from law, as lawyers must act ethically to best represent their clients and the justice system.

 Philosophy also delves into the way people think, which can be useful for lawyers who must understand people in order to do their jobs effectively.